 Performance marketing tactics and a deep understanding of how tracking works and how every ad platform works can create some advantages in your marketing.
 But there are even more keys to hyper-growth.
 Many companies out there used them to rapidly grow beyond goals which gave them a spot among the best of the best.
 But unlike the trend, these mega-successful companies didn’t just use performance or growth tactics.
 They leveraged the basics of marketing in their strategies.
 Ask yourself, when was the last time you spoke with other marketing peers about any fundamentals?
 Like the AIDA principle while discussing creatives or copy?

-1# Understanding your customers or users and before you stop reading, let me give you an example of what I mean, they say an example worth 1000 words, no?
+1# Understanding your customers or users.
+Before you stop reading, let me give you an example of what I mean, they say an example worth 1000 words, no?

-Well, Starbucks always spells your name wrong on the side of the cup which prompts many reactions, some of us laugh about it and others get angry but both of us will most likely post about it on social media.
+Well, Starbucks always spells your name wrong on the side of the cup which prompts many reactions.
+Some of us laugh about it.
+Others get angry but both of us will most likely post about it on social media.
 Especially that everyone else is already posting about it.

 2# Ad Copy or simply the art of copywriting.